 From £144.99 inc VAT.

-At Vivid Doors we have a large selection of FD30 rated doors, including oak panel doors and glazed doors, as well as walnut, pitch pine and hardwood doors to suit almost any setting.
-These doors are offered in a variety of finishes, including white, natural stained wood, ash grey, chocolate grey and light grey.
-We also have a selection of unfinished doors that are supplied ready to treat and paint on site to match the rest of your décor.
+Our range includes FD30 rated oak panel and glazed styles, as well as pitch pine and hardwood materials to suit almost any setting.
+We offer a variety of finishes, including white, natural stained wood, ash grey, chocolate grey and light grey.
+We also have a selection of unfinished products that are supplied ready to treat and paint on site to match the rest of your décor.

-We have fire doors in most imperial and metric sizes to suit standard door openings.
-Most doors come with generous lippings that will allow you to trim the door down to size to suit difficult openings.
-The size of the lippings varies from door to door, and details are provided on the product description page.
+We have options in most imperial and metric sizes to fit standard door openings.
+Most of our products come with generous lippings that will allow you to trim the door down to size to fit difficult openings.
+The size of the lippings vary, and details are provided on the product description page.